Unbounded dynamics for three dimensional vector fields: Discussion - weakening the assumptions of Theorem

-All in all, we conclude the existence of a two-dimensional set $V$ made of the flow-lines connecting the initial conditions $s\in l_1$ to $A_2\cup H_0$ (see the illustration in Fig.\ref{nons2}).
-Similarly to the arguments used in the proof of Th.\ref{infinitytheorem} we conclude that under similar idealized assumptions on the behavior of the vector field at $\infty$, the two-dimensional set $V\cup H_0\cup A_2$ traps a topological cone $C_1$ with a tip at the fixed-point $p_a$.
+All in all, we conclude the existence of a two-dimensional set $V$ made of the flow-lines connecting the initial conditions $s\in l_1$ to $A_2\cup H_0$ (see Fig.\ref{nons2}).
+Similarly to the arguments used in the proof of Theorem \ref{infinitytheorem} we conclude that under similar idealized assumptions on the behavior of the vector field at $\infty$, the two-dimensional set $V\cup H_0\cup A_2$ traps a topological cone $C_1$ with a tip at the fixed-point $p_a$.
 In particular, given any $s\in\partial C_1$, $F_a(s)$ satisfies precisely one of the following:

-\begin{itemize} \item If $s\in V$, then $F_a(s)$ is tangent to $V$. \item If $s\in A_2$, then $F_a(s)$ points into $\{\dot{z}>0\}$. \item If $s\in H_0$, then $F_a(s)$ points into $\{(x,y,z)|z<-16a\}$. \end{itemize}
+\begin{itemize} \item If $s\in V$, then $F_a(s)$ is tangent to $V$. \item If $s\in A_2$, then $F_a(s)$ points into $\{\dot{z}>0\}$. \item If $s\in H_0$, then $F_a(s)$ points into $\{(x,y,z)\mid z<-16a\}$. \end{itemize}